-This curriculum is created to be flexible so that schools and teachers can select texts that are pertinent to the situations of their students and their own specialised interests.
+This curriculum is created to be flexible so that schools and teachers can select texts that are pertinent to the situations of their students and their own specialized interests.
 The curriculum’s objectives are to help students improve their capacity to appreciate, comprehend, and react to literature from many cultures and countries that is written in English or in English translation.

 The aim of this syllabus